sigp/eleel/README.md

 ```

 The identifiers `node1` and `node2` are _key IDs_ which are used by Eleel to decide which secret
 to use when authenticating a request.
-It does this by examining the `key` field of the claim
+It does this by examining the `id` field of the claim
 (distinct from the standard JWT key-id).
-If the `key` is not set by the client then Eleel
+If the `id` is not set by the client then Eleel
 tries all of the keys in a random order looking for a match (slow).

 Putting this all together, here's an example of Eleel sharing a Geth node between two Lighthouse